robertluwang/hands-on-docker/k8s-cluster-vagrant/k8s-cluster-script.md

 # k8s cluster script
-It is for demo how to quickly setup a k8s cluster (2 nodes) for testing and education purpose.
+It is a demo how to quickly setup a k8s cluster (2 nodes) for testing and education purpose.

 ## tool set
 - Vagrant v2.0.1 x64 on win7